Aditya-Tripuraneni/Hackathon-Healthify/README.md

 - We learned how to use the Twilio API for sending SMS.
 - We learned how to use the Firebase API for storing data.
 - We learned how to use YELP API for searching for nearby places.
-- We learned how to graph data visually through utilziing Sqlit3.
+- We learned how to graph data visually through utilzing Sqlit3.

-## 🚀 What's next for APP NAME
+## 🚀 What's next for Healthify NAME

 - Building a mobile app.
 - Adding a calorie tracker.